-Wittenberg University (the "Employer") hereby amends and restates in its entirety the Wittenberg University Wrap Benefit Plan (the "Plan"), formerly known as Wittenberg University Welfare Benefit Plan, originally effective October 1, 2010.
+This document is a Summary Plan Description ("SPD"), which summarizes certain material terms of the Wittenberg University Wrap Benefit Plan (the "Plan"), formerly known as Wittenberg University Welfare Benefit Plan, originally effective October 1, 2010, effective January 1, 2024, of Wittenberg University (the "Employer").
 The Plan's purpose is to combine in one plan document provisions of the health and welfare benefit plans (the "Component Benefit Plans") sponsored by Wittenberg University and its affiliated employers (if any, see Appendix C), and to provide uniform administration of these health and welfare benefits.
-The Component Benefit Plans are listed in Appendix A to this Summary Plan Description ("SPD").
-This SPD reflects and summarizes the terms of the Plan in effect on January 1, 2023.
+The Component Benefit Plans are listed in Appendix A to this SPD.